17 Qudrat 167 B.E. (Baha’i Calendar)

 To be honest, I was actually a bit numb when I signed the card. but looking back, it was a very precious time, a time of anticipation, longing and chain-reaction change.
 Some of the best writing I’ve done occurred during that month, and the November air that month often felt charged, as if magic was occurring.

 Three years later, I’m at my computer writing with the lights off except for the Christmas lights I have on in my room and the glow of my monitor.
 I can say that I feel more at home in the Baha’i Faith and more sure about the Faith than I did three years ago.

-The last post I made about the Birth of Baha’u’llah certainly sounds like someone with certitude.
-I must confess that sometimes I look at my last post and think, “Am I really that sure about the Baha’i Faith?”
+I must confess that sometimes I look at my some of my posts and think, “Am I really that sure about the Baha’i Faith?”

 There has always been a bit of a skeptic within me, and that’s not a bad thing.
 I grew up seeing religious conflict within my family when my mom and her sister chose to leave the Catholic Church to the chagrin of their mother.
 My mom was always a strong believer in mixing religion with common sense.
 She was good about exposing me to religion without indoctrinating me, and I’m grateful for the full freedom my parents gave me to explore and choose my own religious beliefs.
 (I also like the fact that Baha’is are obligated to give their children the same level of freedom I had to explore my beliefs.)

 I have certitude about God and the existence of God.
 I feel like God has been guiding me through much of my life, and has given me a much more interesting and magical life than I would have dreamed up myself.
 Too many wishes fulfilled that were too good to be true, and too many wishes denied that opened up yet other doors.
 And far too many coincidences.

 But why religion?
 Can’t I just have my own experiences and be content with that?